-List of Teacup Dog Breeds
+A List of Teacup Breeds

-Problems with Teacup Dog Breeds
+The Problems With Teacup Dog Breeds

-On top of engaging in unethical practices and selling teacup puppies for a premium, breeders of teacup dog breeds are also giving away dogs who are likely to encounter several health ailments along the road.
-At the veterinary hospital I used to work for, we had a client who was over and over coming to visit us, not because she liked us, but because her teacup puppy was often terribly sick.
+On top of engaging in unethical practices and selling teacup puppies for a premium, breeders of these breeds are also giving away dogs who are likely to encounter several health ailments along the road.
+At the veterinary hospital I used to work for, we had a client who was over and over coming to visit us, not because she liked us, but because her puppy was often terribly sick.
 This puppy has frequent bouts of digestive issues and bouts of hemorrhagic gastroenteritis that led to costly frequent hospitalizations who often had her worried sick.
 She must of spent thousands of dollars as IV fluids were pumped into the pup for days and each time her bills were quite hefty!

-What health problems are teacup dog breeds prone to?
+What health problems are these breeds prone to?
 Teacup puppies can be prone to bouts of hypoglycemia, where their levels of blood glucose in their blood would drop causing weakness, shivering and even seizures in sever cases.
-According to the Merck Veterinary Manual, miniature dog breeds are predisposed to hemorrhagic gastroenteritis.
+According to the Merck Veterinary Manual, miniature breeds are predisposed to hemorrhagic gastroenteritis.
 Being smaller, also means that these dogs have a faster metabolism which often translates in a need for more frequent feedings.

 Other health problems may include increased risks for liver shunts, hydrocephalus, larger moleras, heart problems, seizures, teeth problems (imagine all those teeth crowded in such as small mouth!).
 On top of that, these small fragile dogs can be easily sat on or dropped making them particularly unsuitable for families with small children.
 These alone are just some good reasons why teacup dog breeds are far form being everyone's "cup of tea."

 Of course, as with everything dog related, there are always exceptions to the rule.
-Several owners of teacup puppies or runts of the litter have stories of their tiny dogs leading over all healthy and happy lives, but buyers must be aware of all the extra care these small dogs may need and not always these health problems may show up right away, but can insidiously raise their ugly heads only weeks, months or years later!
+Several owners of teacup puppies or runts of the litter have stories of their tiny dogs leading over all healthy and happy lives, but buyers must be aware of all the extra care these small dogs may need and not always these health problems may show up right away, but can insidiously raise their ugly heads only weeks, months, or years later!

 Sure, it can be cute and trendy to carry an adorable tiny pooch in a pink Gucci bag, but dogs are not fashion accessories and don't deserve to be treated this way!
 When dogs are purchased on a whim, just because famous Hollywood stars have them, people often fall into the trap of not realizing the amount of work and care small dogs require.

-But what if a person really wants a teacup dog breed, has the time and will to care for one, does this mean that the idea should be completely abandoned?
+But what if a person really wants a teacup breed, has the time and will to care for one, does this mean that the idea should be completely abandoned?
 Not necessarily, but it's a good idea to conduct careful research.